M-1 Global: M-1 Challenge

-M-1 Challenge is a competition organized with a series of events held in many places around the world.
-The events are broadcast in over 100 countries, mainly Russia, Europe and the FSU countries.

 M-1 Selection

 The M-1 Selection is a MMA competition where the next generation of fighters are given the opportunity to showcase their skills on the world stage with fighters being eliminated after only one loss; victory will advance the winning fighters throughout the tournament and earn them a trip to the championship event where they will compete for a “M-1 Selection” title.

 UFC Partnership

 On July 18, 2018, it was announced that M-1 has agreed in a partnership with Ultimate Fighting Championship (UFC) where M-1 Global serves as the farm league for the UFC to scout Russian fighters for the UFC and involves in preparation and organizes new shows in Russia.
 Part of the deal also allows M-1 champions to have the opportunity to sign with the UFC.